sachinym/Github-Advanced-Security/Adv_sec_intro.md

 - Task 1: What is GitHub Advanced Security?
 - Task 2: What are the components of GitHub Advanced Security?
-- Task 3: Where to turn on the different components of GitHub Advanced Security?
+- Task 3: Where to turn on the different components of GitHub Advanced Security at the repository level?

 ## Estimated Timing: 20 minutes